dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_11.md

 Finally, we need a few rules for the control flow.
 These rules work on sequences of statements.

-We write "$a :: b$" to extract the head of a sequence of statement or extend a sequence.
+We write "$a :: b$" to extract the head of a sequence of statements or extend a sequence.
 $::$ is not the same as $;$.
 $::$ is for predicated statement and $;$ for statements.
 $⇒$ binds more strongly than $::$, i.e.,  "$p ⇒ s :: s$" is "$(p ⇒ s) :: s$".